jmholton/build_pdb/README.md

 ```
 chmod a+x ./build_*.awk
 ```
-If you get this error:
+If, after doing that, you get this error:
 ```
 ./build_n2c.awk: Command not found.
 ```